LF2b2w/Uhome-HA/README.md

 A Home Assistant integration for U-Tec smart home devices via the Uhome API that allows you to control your locks, lights, switches, and sensors through Home Assistant.

 ## Important
+- Obtain API credentials (see below) prior to setting up the integration.
-Currently the Utec API doesn't support devices over wifi bridge modules
+- Currently the Utec API doesn't support the following devices:
+	- Wifi bridge modules
+	- Air devices

 ## Features
 - Secure API communication